Skip to content

 • Consume plenty of fluids like water and fresh juices to stay hydrated and cool.

 • Choose your clothing wisely.
-Get your hands on breathable fabrics like cotton and linen.
+Get your hands on breathable fabrics like cotton and linen as they can help regulate body temperature.

-• Not just your clothing but your beddings, sheets, and blankets should also be made with natural and lightweight fabrics to help you keep calm.
+• Not just your clothing but your bedding, sheets, and blankets should also be made with natural and lightweight fabrics to help you keep calm.

 • Another trick that most women swear by is to choose layers while dressing up.
 You can add or remove them depending on whether you feel warm or cold.
 A denim jacket on top of a cotton T-shirt is all you need.